 Teacher(s) De Wilde Juray ;Luis Alconero Patricia ;Mignon Denis ; Language : English Place of the course Louvain-la-Neuve Main themes a) (Petro)chemicals & Polymers: Refining and petrochemicals: After an introduction and overview of refining and the (petro)chemical industry, three specific processes are studied in detail, analyzing as well the flow-sheets, thermodynamic, kinetic and eventual catalytic aspects, the reactor concepts, aspects related to the separation and purification of reactants and products, the energy requirements and the environmental impact, and the process safety.
 In the context of process intensification, advanced reactor technologies and their modeling are also dealt with.
 Polymerization processes: after a general introduction to polymerization processes, the various types of processes are reviewed and illustrated at hand of industrial examples.
 A special emphasis is put on the production processes of polymers produced in large amounts worldwide, such as polyethylene (HDPE, LDPE), polypropylene (PP), polystyrene (GPPS, HIPS), PVC.
 Some specific problems, such as the control of polymerization reactors are also addressed. b) Advanced Separation Technologies: Separation technologies are the cornerstone in the industry since they contribute with around 75% of the production cost.
 In addition to simple distillation, absorption or extraction, more complex techniques are required for challenging separations.
-The following advanced separation technologies will be addressed during the second part of the course: Enhanced Distillation (Extractive Distillation ; Salt Distillation ; Pressure-Swing Distillation ; Homogeneous Azeotropic Distillation ; Binary Batch Rectification ; Batch Stripping and Complex Batch Distillation) Aims Contribution of the course to the program objectives Referring to the LOs of the KIMA diploma, the following LOs are aimed at: • Axe 1: 1.1, 1.2; • Axe 2: 2.2, 2.3, 2.4, 2.5; • Axe 3: 3.1, 3.2, 3.3; • Axe 4: 4.1, 4.2, 4.4; • Axe 5: 5.3, 5.5, 5.6; • Axe 6: 6.1, 6.2, 6.3.
-Specific learning outcomes of the course Disciplinary learning outcomes At the end of this course the student will be able to: - Give an overview of the (petro)chemical industry. - Give an overview of the major processes using natural gas, petroleum, coal or biomass as a feedstock. - Describe in detail: • the process flow sheet (species and heat) and the interaction with other processes, • the process safety, • the feedstock and product requirements, • the chemistry and reaction thermodynamics and kinetics, • the catalyst if used, • the reactor type used and the appropriate reactor model(s), • the measures taken to increase the energy efficiency and to reduce the environmental impact, hydrocracking, phthalic acid anhydride, Fischer-Tropsch.
+The following advanced separation techniques will be addressed during the second part of the course: Enhanced Distillation (Extractive Distillation; Salt Distillation; Pressure-Swing Distillation; Homogeneous Azeotropic Distillation), Batch Distillation (Differential Distillation; Binary Batch Rectification; Batch Stripping and Complex Batch Distillation) Membrane Separations (Gas Permeation and pervaporation; Membrane contactors).
+Aims Contribution of the course to the program objectives Referring to the LOs of the KIMA diploma, the following LOs are aimed at: • Axe 1: 1.1, 1.2; • Axe 2: 2.2, 2.3, 2.4, 2.5; • Axe 3: 3.1, 3.2, 3.3; • Axe 4: 4.1, 4.2, 4.4; • Axe 5: 5.3, 5.5, 5.6; • Axe 6: 6.1, 6.2, 6.3.
+Specific learning outcomes of the course Disciplinary learning outcomes At the end of this course the student will be able to: 1 - Give an overview of the (petro)chemical industry Give an overview of the major processes using natural gas, petroleum, coal or biomass as a feedstock Describe in detail: • the process flow sheet (species and heat) and the interaction with other processes, • the process safety, • the feedstock and product requirements, • the process conditions, • the catalyst if used, • the reactor type used and the appropriate reactor model(s), • the measures taken to increase the energy efficiency and to reduce the environmental impact, for three example processes, e.g.: